raspberrypilearning/visualising-sorting-with-python/lesson-3/worksheet.md

 - This occurs because of the way lists can be indexed in Python.
 Once an item has been moved to *position 0* (so when `i` is `0`), `i` is decreased by `1` and so becomes `-1`.

-- In Python the *-1st* element of a list is the last element.
-Similarly, as `i` continues to reduce it started referencing the *-2nd*, *-3rd*, and *-4th* elements.
+- In Python the *-1st* item of a list is the last item.
+Similarly, as `i` continues to reduce it started referencing the *-2nd*, *-3rd*, and *-4th* items.
 In this list the *-4th* is also the *0th*.
-In Python, you can't cycle around again, so when the *-5th* element is attempted to be referenced, an error is thrown.
+In Python, you can't cycle around again, so when the *-5th* item is attempted to be referenced, an error is thrown.

 - To avoid this error, you can just make sure the `while` loop only runs while `i > 0`.